fullptr/datamatic/README.md

     ]
 }
 ```
-In this example, I have decided that components should have a `"name"` field, while attributes should have `"name"`, `"display_name"`, `"type"` and `"default"`.
-For a full description of what a valid schema is, see [validator.py](datamatic/validator.py).

 Next, create some template files.
 These can exist anywhere in your repository and must have a `.dm.*` suffix.
 When datamatic is ran, the generated file will be created in the same location without the `.dm`.
 For example, if you have `components.dm.h`, a `components.h` file will be created.
-An example of a template file below, notice how we are referring to the fields we have in our spec file:
+An example of a template file is below, notice how we are referring to the fields we have in our spec file:
 ```cpp
 #include <glm/glm.hpp>